alienarena/alienarena/docs/README.txt

 There are new powerups such as haste and sproing, in addition to the venerable quad damage and invulerabilty.

 The player will also have a flashlight, which is always present, and very useful.
-The “F” key activates and de-activates the flashlight, or you can bind whatever key you wish to "flashlight" which will turn it on and off.
+The "F" key activates and de-activates the flashlight, or you can bind whatever key you wish to "flashlight" which will turn it on and off.

 It would be advisable for you to change video settings for however you wish to view the game, and what gives you reasonable performance.
 The game's default settings are at a mid range setting, so try tweaking them or adding/removing effects depending on your framerate.
 If you wish to see your framerate, you can type "set cl_drawfps 1" at the console(brought down using the ` key).